molecula/documentation/docs/cloud/fbc-create-table.md

 ---
-id: cloud-create-table
 title: How do I create a table in a FeatureBase Cloud Database?
-sidebar_label: How do I create a table in a FeatureBase Cloud Database?
 ---

 This page explains how to create Tables using FeatureBase Cloud.